EyalYe/DDP25-HW5/README.md

 You must implement the `cgol` module, which simulates the Game of Life.

+The module can be found in `src/rtl/cgol.sv`.

-Your module must use the provided interface `_if`, and its port list must include:
+Your module must use the provided interface `_if`.
+Full explanation of how to use interfaces can be found here: [SystemVerilog Interfaces](docs/Quick Guide to SystemVerilog Interfaces.md).

 - Explicit inputs:
   - `clk`: Clock signal